-Prelude is about a bird who is viewing himself in the mirror and repeats it over and over.
-The projected video is divided by mirrors to create a double diversity.
-The image is split on the exact spot where the bird disappears and reappears in the mirror.
-By placing these new frames at opposite positions the bird flies figuratively speaking through the room.
-It’s as if the bird tries to escape from itself and the mirrors.
-I want the visitor to experience an ambiguous feeling of breaking free from a loop, while he never can.
-This artwork marked the beginning of my artistic practice, hence the name ‘Prelude’, during my second year in the Academy of Fine Arts.
-The search in patterns and how to break free from them as well as the abstraction and the experience came to fruition for the first time.
+Prelude is about a bird who sees itself in the side mirror of a car and keeps coming back.
+The projected video is split by a mirror on the exact spot where the bird appears and disappears.
+By placing the two images at opposite sides of the room the bird flies figuratively speaking through the space.
+It’s as if the bird tries to escape from itself, the mirror and the installation.
+It creates an ambiguous feeling of breaking free from a loop, while knowing that you cannot.
+This artwork marked the beginning of Roukens’ artistic practice, hence the name ‘Prelude’, during his second year in the Academy of Fine Arts.